Ambient Digital Rain for macOS

 Hide a phrase in the rain.
 Characters materialise one by one as falling columns pass through them, then fade as a group.
 Includes built-in presets.

-Display the time and date in a customisable font, subtly rendered over the rain with slow drift to prevent screen burn.
+Display the time and date in any font installed on your Mac, subtly rendered over the rain.
+Font size varies slightly each minute to prevent screen burn without ever drifting off-centre.

 Require Touch ID, Face ID, or Apple Watch authentication to dismiss.
 Lock arms automatically once your idle threshold is met.
 This is a casual privacy lock — it keeps curious eyes out, not a determined attacker.
 Designed for awareness, not enforcement.